Spokane Campus

 2018

-Opportunities in nutrition and exercise research expanded in the college with the launch of two new advanced degree programs: a Master of Science Coordinated Program in Dietetics, Nutrition and Exercise Physiology and a PhD in Nutrition and Exercise Physiology.
+Opportunities in nutrition and exercise research expand in the college with the launch of two new advanced degree programs: a Master of Science Coordinated Program in Dietetics, Nutrition and Exercise Physiology and a PhD in Nutrition and Exercise Physiology.

 2019